aotter/trek-sdk-docs/Web/GettingStarted.md

 ### 1. Installation

 Place the following `<script>` near the end of your pages, right before the closing </body> tag.
-Be aware to replace `YOUR_CLIENT_ID` to your client id or use test id for test purpose.
+Be aware to replace `CLIENT ID` to your client id or use test id for test purpose.

 > Test client id: `yEFcFoJaruNorh5RqtuR`